oneapi-src/oneDAL/docs/source/contribution/threading.rst

 ^^^^^^^^^^^^^^^

 |short_name| uses Intel\ |reg|\  oneAPI Threading Building Blocks (Intel\ |reg|\  oneTBB) to do parallel
-computations on CPU.

-But oneTBB is not used in the code of |short_name| algorithms directly.
+computations on CPU. oneTBB is not used in the code of |short_name| algorithms directly.
 The algorithms rather use custom primitives that either wrap oneTBB functionality or are in-house developed.
 Those primitives form |short_name|'s threading layer.